F286/overlay-terminal/README.md

 ## CI / Releases

 * Every push to `main` builds the extension and uploads the packaged `.vsix` as a workflow artifact.
-* Pushing a tag like `v0.2.0` also creates a GitHub release with the `.vsix` attached.
+* Pushing a tag like `vX.Y.Z` also creates a GitHub release with the `.vsix` attached.

 ## Commands